Skip to main content

 The Role of Growth Hormone Peptides in Metabolic Health

 Beyond sex hormones, peptide therapies offer another layer of targeted intervention.
 Peptides are short chains of amino acids that act as signaling molecules.
-Growth hormone-releasing peptides are used to stimulate the body’s own production of human (HGH), which declines with age.
+Growth hormone-releasing peptides are used to stimulate the body’s own production of human growth hormone (HGH), which declines with age.
 This approach is considered a more natural way to restore HGH levels compared to direct HGH injections.

 These therapies are particularly beneficial for active adults seeking to improve body composition, enhance recovery, and support overall vitality.
 Common peptide combinations include: